 The Sub-Fund seeks to build a globally diversified portfolio of Climate Leaders and other sustainable investments, which aims to align with the principles of the Paris Agreement while also utilising a proprietary method to identify companies whose economic earnings and cash-based return on capital demonstrate the potential for delivering long-term growth and attractive risk-adjusted returns.

-In order to select companies that are Climate Leaders, the Sub-Investment Manager will consider companies that have: (i) committed to Science-Based Targets with the Science Based Targets initiative (SBTi); or (ii) lower relative carbon intensity that is within the lowest 35% of their given industry; or (iii) a significant portion of revenues resulting from climate solutions including, but not limited to, renewable energy, energy efficiency or electric vehicles.
+In order to select companies that are Climate Leaders, the Sub-Investment Manager will consider companies that have: (i) committed to Science-Based Targets with the Science Based Targets initiative (SBTi); or (ii) lower relative carbon intensity that is within the lowest 35% of their given industry; or (iii) a portion of revenues (a minimum of 20%) resulting from climate solutions including, but not limited to, renewable energy, energy efficiency or electric vehicles.

 To select companies which are sustainable investments contributing to climate change but do not fully satisfy the Sub-Investment Manager’s criteria to be a Climate Leader, the Sub-Investment Manager will consider companies that have: (i) lower relative carbon intensity relative to the Sub-Fund’s benchmark; or (ii) lower water intensity relative to the Sub-Fund’s benchmark; or (iii) lower waste intensity relative to the Sub-Fund’s benchmark.

-The Climate Leaders and other sustainable investments evaluation will be determined by the Sub-Investment Manager using a proprietary methodology which aims to incorporate all relevant environmental factors, considering and processing third-party data (such as but not limited to MSCI, SBTi, S&P Trucost, and CDP).
+The Climate Leaders and other sustainable investments evaluation will be determined by the Sub-Investment Manager using a proprietary methodology which aims to incorporate all relevant environmental factors, considering and processing third-party data.

-The investment strategy and selection process are applied to all assets of the Sub-Fund, except for cash and cash equivalents or derivatives, subject to data availability, but there may be a small proportion of companies which are sustainable investments making a contribution to climate change but that do not fully satisfy the Sub-Investment Manager’s criteria to be a Climate Leader.
+The investment strategy and selection process are applied to all assets of the Sub-Fund, except for cash and cash equivalents or derivatives but there may be a small proportion of companies which are sustainable investments making a contribution to climate change but that do not fully satisfy the Sub-Investment Manager’s criteria to be a Climate Leader.

 Further details on the wider investment strategy used to attain the sustainable investment objective of the Sub-Fund are included in the investment policy.